bobxiong88/clipfile/README.md

 # clipfile
 Simple online clipboard that allows you to copy and paste text/files between devices.
-Allows for files as large as 512mb, although please don't do that because my MongoDB free tier subscription will die.
+Allows for files as large as 512mb, although please don't do that because my MongoDB free tier subscription will run out of storage.

 Try it out at https://clipboard-ck2k.onrender.com/